ianarchbell/mozilla-webthings-433mhz/README.md

 These declarations indicate that radio input of these on codes and off codes are to be mapped to control1 and control2 property respectively.

-Note that is=t is possible to map "flip-flop" type devices that have a single code rather than separate on and off codes:
+Note that it is possible to map "flip-flop" type devices that have a single code rather than separate on and off codes:

     RadioProxy proxy1(PROXY_INPUT, &buttonProperty1, 15864961);

-RadioProxy flips the state each time it gets this type of code.
+RadioProxy flips the state each time it gets/sends this type of code.

 Output devices are declared in a similar way but require more information.
 This is a power outlet with typical WebThings declaration.